Active Research

 Collaboration with Don Banfield at NASA Ames, Chris Yoder at NASA Wallops, and Ian Neeson at VN Instruments, Ontario

-Students: Kevin Ligonde, Xinyu Shi, Spencer Schmid, Tim Cheng, Julia Huckaby, Tara Curran, Friedlay Steve, Rishabh Chaudhary
+Students: Kevin Ligonde, Xinyu Shi, Spencer Schmid, Tim Cheng, Julia Huckaby, Tara Curran, Friedlay Steve, Rishabh Chaudhary, Ben Fisher, Zarina Kosherbayeva

 A sonic anemometer is under development for use in low pressure, low temperature environments such as the surface of Mars or the upper atmosphere of the Earth.
 This technique allows simultaneous measurement of wind speed and the speed of sound by measuring the acoustic time of flight over multiple acoustic transmission paths.
 Using 3 non-planar paths, three-dimensional information on flow speed can be recovered.
 At 6 mbar in CO2 (conditions at the Martina surface), we have achieved resolutions of better than 5 cm/s at flow speeds below 0.5 m/s, accuracy of better than 3% at flow speeds up to and above 12 m/s.
 Update rates of 20 Hz should be achievable.
 The primary challenge of operating an acoustic anemometer on Mars is production of high enough signal to noise ratios in the thin (~ 6-11 mbar) CO2 atmosphere.
 A second concern is the low temperature of operation and the impact that temperature changes may have on acoustic transducer performance.
-We are able to demonstrate flow measurement at pressures as low as 2 mbar and as high as 20 mbar, although we typically operate at 6 mbar.
+We are able to demonstrate flow measurement at pressures as low as 2 mbar.
+There are multiple versions of the Tufts Sonic (built at Tufts) and the Mars Sonic (built at VN Instruments and NASA Ames Research Center).

 Representative Publications: